Minifixio/ID2223-project/README.md

 ### 1. **Dataset and Feature Store Integration**

-The recommendation system uses a **dataset of Spotify profile IDs** sourced from **Hugging Face**.
+The recommendation system uses a **dataset of Spotify profile IDs** sourced from **Hugging Face** ([here](https://huggingface.co/datasets/erenfazlioglu/spotifyuserids)).
 This dataset contains diverse user profile data, which is processed into embeddings for user preferences.
 These embeddings are stored in the **Hopsworks Feature Store**, providing a centralized repository of user data.

 The user embeddings are processed to include data on **genres, artists, playlists, and release years**.
 These embeddings are later retrieved for model training and inference.